matplotlib/matplotlib/doc/users/installing.rst

 If you are interested perhaps in contributing to matplotlib development, or just like to build everything yourself, it is not difficult to build matplotlib from source.
-Grab the lattest *tar.gz* release file from `sourceforge
+Grab the latest *tar.gz* release file from `sourceforge
 <http://sourceforge.net/project/showfiles.php?group_id=80706>`_, or if
 you want to develop matplotlib or just need the latest bugfixed